-Before you begin, thoroughly research your table saw to understand the potential hazards and learn how to use this tool correctly, thanks to a short but clear guide in my article on how to use a table saw.
-Only after you understand your table saw can you begin using the table saw safety tips below with a lower risk of injury.
+Before you start working with your table saw, thoroughly research your table saw to understand the potential hazards and learn how to use this tool correctly, thanks to a short but clear guide in my article on how to use a table saw.
+Only after you understand your tool, you can begin using the table saw safety tips below for a lower risk of injury.

 Because many table saw accidents happen every year, manufacturers have built safety devices into table saws year after year.
 These contribute to drastically reducing the number of table saw accidents.

 If you have a table saw yourself, it is not a good idea to just rely on these safety features to avoid table saw accidents.
 The moment you’re working with your table saw, you can get the most out of these built-in safeties with just 1 extra thing, and that’s your common sense.

 For example, you can make your table saw safer by always using the right saw blade, ensuring the right conditions in your workshop, using handy tools such as a push stick, and so on.
 In my article, How Can I Make My Table Saw Safer (7 Helpful Tips),I go into more detail about this.
 It is strongly recommended that you read this article to increase the safety of your table saw.

 Make a First Aid Kit in Case Something Happens

 No matter how well you prepare, how well you work to make your table saw safer, or how well you follow the table saw safety tips in this article, an accident can happen.

 You have to be aware of this and certainly don’t minimize it and think, it will never happen to me.
 It is therefore recommended to always be prepared in the event of an accident.
 By administering the correct first care, in many cases, the damage due to the table saw injuries can be limited.